sethbr11/lcr-tools/README.md

 - **Context-Aware Actions:** The extension icon displays a menu with actions relevant to the current LCR page.
 - **Optimized Profile Editing:** Quickly enter edit mode on member profiles with an option to remove performance-impacting elements.
 This fixes the issue of trying to update the information of a member who has served a mission and not being able to since the screen freezes.
-- **Photo Management Utilities:**
-  - Export a list of names for individuals who do not have a photo in LCR.
+- **Photo Management Utilities:** Export a list of names for individuals who do not have a photo in LCR.
-- **Attendance Input:**
+- **Multiple Callings Finder:** Quickly identify which members have more than one calling in your unit.
+- **Advanced Attendance Processing:**
   - Injects a UI onto the LCR attendance page for selecting a date and uploading a CSV of attendees.
   - Validates the CSV for correct formatting (Date, First Name, Last Name columns, all dates same Sunday, no duplicate names).
   - Downloads a sample CSV template.
   - Processes the uploaded CSV to mark attendance on the LCR page, handling LCR's member pagination and date column visibility.
-  - Provides fuzzy name matching.
+  - Provides fuzzy name matching for finding members.
+  - **Guest Attendance Management:** For names not found in the ward directory:
+    - Interactive search to find members in the complete ward directory with real-time filtering
+    - Members already marked present are grayed out and unselectable
+    - Guest classification system (Men, Women, Young Men, Young Women, Children)
+    - Additional manual guest count inputs for each category
+    - Automatic navigation to visitors tab and updating of guest attendance counts
+    - Integrated logging of all guest attendance actions
-  - Generates a summary CSV detailing which names were successfully marked, already present, or not found.
+  - Generates a summary CSV detailing which names were successfully marked, already present, not found, or processed as guests.
   - Generates a detailed action log CSV for debugging and transparency.
   - Allows users to abort long processes by pressing the Escape key.
 - **Report Data Export:**
   - Download data from various LCR reports directly into a CSV file.
   - Handles LCR's report pagination to export all data.
+  - Auto-scrolls each page to ensure all dynamically loaded content is captured.
   - Correctly interprets and exports boolean values (e.g., checkmarks) from tables.
+- **Comprehensive Logging:** Detailed logging for actions that modify data, with downloadable CSV logs for audit trails and troubleshooting.
 - **Loading Indicators:** Visual feedback for long-running operations.
 - **And more planned!**